 Have you tried other more conservative treatment alternatives and none of them has worked for you?

-This is the most common method where your surgeon will likely perform.
-It involves making an incision at the top of the foot where your neuroma is, and carefully remove the affected nerve.
+This is the most common method that your surgeon will likely perform.
+It involves making an incision at the top of the foot where your neuroma is, and carefully removing the affected nerve.
 When properly done, the nerve should be removed far back so that the nerve does not get compressed any further.
 In some cases, a stump neuroma may form.

 2. Morton’s Neuroma Nerve Decompression Surgery